 Whenever talking about your teaching experience and accomplishments, remember to use numbers if applicable.
-Regardless of whether it is in your academic resume or cover letter, it is best to have either an exact or approximate number to emphasize how big of an achievement it was.
+Regardless of whether it is in your resume or cover letter, it is best to have either an exact or approximate number to emphasize how big of an achievement it was.
 For instance, if you have secured a grant, how much did you receive?
 If you decreased absenteeism, by what percentage?
 If you improved students’ test scores, by how much?

 Highlight Remarkable Facts Within Academic Achievements

-If you have been able to state an exact dollar amount or percentage, as mentioned above, bold that portion of your bullet point in both your resume and cover letter.
+If you have been able to state an exact dollar amount or percentage, as mentioned above, bold that portion of your bullet point in both your academic CV and application letter.
 For example, your achievement should look something like this: “Increase students’ overall test scores by 15% by providing them with extra, one-on-one tutoring”.

-Another academic resume writing tip is to highlight relevant vital facts that will automatically draw the reader’s eye to those bullet points on your resume.
+Another excellent writing tip is to highlight relevant vital facts that will automatically draw the reader’s eye to those bullet points on your resume.
 This technique keeps them interested in you, ensuring they will read on.

 Analyze Job Advertisements for Related Education Keywords.

 Scan job ads or descriptions on the Internet and in the newspaper to discover buzzwords and keywords that school districts are using.
 As well, if they state in the posting that they are looking for someone with particular qualities and credentials, and you have them, make sure you include them in your resume and cover letter.

 If you do not possess a skill listed in the posting, make no mention of it.
 Evaluating job ads will also give you a good idea of whether you may like or be suited for the position.

 When crafting your resume, you want to seem knowledgeable about the job for which you are applying.
 The best way to achieve this is to learn and incorporate job-specific keywords to get past the applicant tracking system software.